shivannis/xandr-docs-public/xandr-docs/articles/monetize/network-analytics-report.md

 | Optimized give up | The bid was "Optimized", but was below the venue's "give up" price. |
 | Learn give up | The bid was "Learn", but was below the venue's "give up" price. |
 | Manual give up | The bid was "Manual", but was below the venue's "give up" price. |

-## To Run Your Report
+## To run Your report

 Follow these steps to run your report.

 1. Select **Reporting** from the appropriate top menu (depending on how your account has been configured).
-    1. Or, from the Publishers top menu, click on **Prebid Server Premium \>  Analytics \>  Prebid Server Analytics**.
+    1. Or, from the Publishers top menu, click on **Prebid Server Premium** \>  **Analytics** \>  **Prebid Server Analytics**.
-2. Select the relevant report from the list.
+1. Select the relevant report from the list.
 The **Report** screen shows the available filters, dimensions, and delivery options for the report.
 The selections you make here will determine what report data is delivered to you, and how.

     > [!IMPORTANT]
     > For an explanation of how grouping and filtering work, see [Dimensions, Metrics, Filtering, and Grouping](dimensions-metrics-filtering-and-grouping.md).

-3. Select the relevant filters to limit the data displayed to just the information you want.
+1. Select the relevant filters to limit the data displayed to just the information you want.
 For example, rather than running a report that shows impressions for all inventory sources, you may want to list results for just a select few.
 When you select a filter (by clicking **Edit**), a selection panel appears.
 Select items in the **Available** list (left), then click **Add** to include them in the **Chosen** list (right).
-4. Group by Dimension.
+1. Group by Dimension.
 Grouping allows you to display rows of data in the order you prefer.

     > [!WARNING]
     > The more dimensions you group by, the larger the data set that is returned.
 Larger data sets can take substantially longer to process.
 Be sure to group using
     > only the dimensions you need.

-5. Choose a delivery option.
+1. Choose a delivery option.
 Once you've selected your filters and grouped by your chosen dimensions, you need to choose a delivery method.
 Available delivery methods include:
     - **Run now, show results in screen**: For smaller amounts of data, you may want to view the report as soon as possible in your browser.
 You can download the report in XLSX, CSV, Excel/TSV and JSON format.
 However, there is a limit of 100,000 rows per report when downloading as XLSX and Excel file.
     - **Run in background, notify me when results are ready to view**: A popup notification will let you know when the report is ready to view or download.